 On KwikSurveys you can run the same survey multiple times and use the comparison tool to compare the results of one run against another.
 The more times you run the survey, the more informed your decisions will be and the less risk there will be in making them.

-Tip: If you do plan on bench marking, make sure your sample size and target audience doesn’t vary too wildly.
+Tip: If you do plan on benchmarking, make sure your sample size and target audience don’t vary too wildly.
 You have to expect some changes to the contact list from the first run of your survey, but if the list is completely different your comparisons won’t have as much significance.